ukhsa-collaboration/PHEindicatormethods/cran-comments.md

 ## CRAN Checks for current package release version v1.3.0
 There is currently a WARNING against r-patched-osx-x86_64 which relates to an issue loading the package vignette.
+A message on the r-package-devel distribution list on 12-04-2020 suggests this is currently happening for all packages that use vignettes.
 I am unable to resolve this without access to this OS.
 The vignettes seem to work Ok elsewhere and are not essential to the package functionality.
 I have added a comment to the README file offering alternative signposting to package vignettes on CRAN package webpage.

 ## Downstream dependencies
 There are no known downstream dependencies on CRAN